nginxinc/nginx-ingress-helm-operator/docs/upgrades.md

 2. Uninstall Go operator -> this will also remove any instances of the NginxIngressController, but not any dependent objects (ingresses, VSs, etc)
 3. Remove the nginx-ingress ingressClass `k delete ingressclass/nginx`
 4. Install new operator
 5. Deploy common resources (scc, default server secret, ns, etc).
-Note: service account and ingress class should be deployed separately if deploying multiple ICs in same namespace.
+**Note: Multiple NIC deployments: the RBAC resources should be deployed separately if deploying multiple ICs in same namespace.
 This is because only one of the ICs in a namespace will be assigned "ownership" of these resources.
+Similarly, the IngressClass resource needs to be created separately if deploying mutiple NIC instances with a shared IngressClass.
+See the [README](../README.md) for more information**
 6. Re-create ingress controllers (note: multi IC rules) using the new Operator.
 Be sure to use the same configuration as the previous deployments (ingress class name, namespaces etc).
-They will pick up all deployed resources.
+They will pick up all deployed dependant resources.

 ### 0. Upgrade the existing NIC crds

-Navigate [here]() and run ` kubectl apply -f crds/`
+Navigate [here](../helm-charts/nginx-ingress/) and run ` kubectl apply -f crds/`

 ### 1. Uninstall the existing 0.5.0 operator, the nginx ingress controller CRD, and the ingressClass

 Uninstall the operator using the web console - see [the OCP documentation for details](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.9/pdf/operators/OpenShift_Container_Platform-4.9-Operators-en-US.pdf).

-Next uninstall the NIC CRD.
+Next uninstall the NIC CRD `nginxingresscontrollers.k8s.nginx.org`.
 This will remove any instances of the NginxIngressController, but not any dependent objects (ingresses, VSs, etc).

 Finally, remove the nginx-ingress ingressClass `k delete ingressclass/nginx`.